AriFordsham/GHCWiki/commentary/rts/heap-objects.md

 Some types of object add more fields to the end of the info table, notably functions, return addresses, and thunks.

+Space in info tables is a premium: adding a word to the standard info table structure increases binary sizes by 5-10%.

 ### `TABLES_NEXT_TO_CODE`